cdapio/cdap/cdap-docs/introduction/source/index.rst

           column: stream_logeventstream.user_agent, type: STRING
           Unique elements: 4

-          Analyzing 1000 Stream events in the time range [0, 9223372036854775807]...
+          Analyzing 1000 stream events in the time range [0, 9223372036854775807]...

 Advanced Data Exploration
 =========================
-- CDAP has the ability to join multiple Streams using SQL
+- CDAP has the ability to join multiple streams using SQL
-- Data in a Stream can be ingested in real time or batch
+- Data in a stream can be ingested in real time or batch
-- CDAP supports joining with other Streams using Hive SQL
+- CDAP supports joining with other streams using Hive SQL

 .. container:: table-block